stormkit-io/www-stormkit-io/content/docs/features--custom-headers.md

   Access-Control-Allow-Methods: *
 ```

-You can always review the deployment manifest to understand how Stormkit builds your code.
+You can review the deployment manifest to understand how Stormkit builds your code.
 This allows you to easily see which headers are applied to which files.

 <div class="img-wrapper">
     <img src="/assets/blog/manifest.gif" alt="Deployment manifest showing header details" />
 </div>

+## Environment level custom headers

+You can specify the same rules at an environment level.
+To do so:

+1. Go to **Environment Config** > **Headers**
+1. Switch **Overwrite headers**
+1. Specify the rules from the Headers Editor and
+1. Click save.

+These rules will be applied to **all** of your deployments and take effect instantly.
+There is no need for a deployment.